Jodie Foster: 2000s: Career setbacks and resurgence in thrillers

-After the cancellation of Flora Plum, Foster took on the main role in David Fincher's thriller Panic Room after its intended star, Nicole Kidman, had to drop out due to an injury on set.
+After the cancellation of Flora Plum, Foster took on the main role in David Fincher's thriller Panic Room after its intended star, Nicole Kidman, had to drop out due to an injury on the set of Moulin Rouge!.
 Before filming resumed, Foster was given only a week to prepare for the role of a woman who hides in a panic room with her daughter when burglars invade their home.
 It grossed over $30 million on its North American opening weekend in March 2002, becoming the most successful film opening of Foster's career as of 2015.
 In addition to being a box office success, the film also received largely positive reviews.

 After a minor appearance in the French period drama A Very Long Engagement (2004), Foster starred in three more thrillers.
 The first was Flightplan (2005), in which she played a woman whose daughter vanishes during an overnight flight.
 It became a global box office success, but received mixed reviews.
 It was followed by Spike Lee's critically and commercially successful Inside Man (2006), about a bank heist on Wall Street, which co-starred Denzel Washington and Clive Owen.
 The third thriller, The Brave One (2007), prompted some comparisons to Taxi Driver, as Foster played a New Yorker who becomes a vigilante after her fiancé is murdered.
 It was not a success, but earned Foster her sixth Golden Globe nomination.
 Her last film role of the decade was in the children's adventure film Nim's Island (2008), in which she portrayed an agoraphobic writer opposite Gerard Butler and Abigail Breslin.
 It was the first comedy in which she had starred since Maverick (1994), and was a commercial success but a critical failure.
 In 2009, she provided the voice for Maggie in a tetralogy episode of The Simpsons titled "Four Great Women and a Manicure".